There are only three steps to participate in the competition (subject to the details presented here):

 Investment Payment Procedures

-- Pennsylvania Company: All teams requesting their awarded investment payment, at the time of the request, must be registered/authorized to do business in the state of Pennsylvania.
+- Company Status: All teams requesting their awarded investment payment, at the time of the request, must be a registered company authorized to do business in the state of Pennsylvania.

 - initially submitted to the Penn State Inc.U coordinator